 - This well help the doctor to determine which allergens your child may be allergic to.
 If a prick gets a red, itchy, swollen bump, then your child is allergic to that allergen.

 - The bigger the red area around the prick, the more severe the allergy.

 - If your child shows that he or she is allergic to a food allergen, your allergist may send your child for blood work to determine how severe the allergy is.

 - It is very tough to see your child go through all this, but it is worth it to determine what they are allergic to and how to avoid or treat them if they do run into these allergens.

 - If a child is found to have peanut allergies, or any other food allergy, you will be given an Epi-Pen Junior.

 - The best remedy for peanut allergies is avoidance.
 That is easier said than done though.
 Oftentimes, peanut and tree nut dust can mix together when processing.

 - Even though a child is not allergic to tree nuts, he or she could still have an allergic reaction to it because it may have peanut dust on it.
 This is called cross-contamination.

-- My Son's Allergist told me that peanut oil is OK as long as it has been processed.
+- My son's allergist told me that peanut oil is okay as long as it has been processed.